U.S. flag

 Status

 HUD provided a Management Plan that identifies actions HUD is taking to address the recommendation.
-The OIG and HUD have not reached an agreement that the actions proposed will fully address the recommendations.
-Additionally, HUD has not completed several of the proposed actions and is still collecting information that responds to the recommendations.
+The OIG and HUD have not reached an agreement that the actions proposed will fully address the recommendation.
+Additionally, HUD has not completed several of the proposed actions and is evaluating what next steps are appropriate and feasible.

 Analysis

 To fully address this recommendation, HUD must provide evidence that it has sought voluntary cooperation from program participants to proactively modify pre-2013 contracts for the purpose of including a clause requiring compliance with Section 4712.
+Implementation of this recommendation will ensure that Section 4712 whistleblower protections will apply to all individuals working for HUD contractors.

 •